MECH ENG 4123 - Advanced Digital Control

 Course Code MECH ENG 4123 Course Advanced Digital Control Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Incompatible MECH ENG 4053, MECH ENG 7034 Assumed Knowledge Continuous time Dynamics & Control e.g. MECH ENG 3028 Course Description This course concerns the design, analysis and implementation of advanced mechatronics control systems.
 Discrete time systems and the sampling process are examined.
 Digital state-space control methods are considered in detail alongside Artificial Intelligence (AI) techniques inc luding Fuzzy Logic and Artificial Neural Networks.
 Emphasis is given to algorithm implementation, and implementation platforms studied include micro-controllers, digital signal processors and field-programmable gate arrays.

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Apply discrete state-space design techniques; 2 Analyse discrete plant models and design digital controllers able to meet defined specifications; 3 Create digital filters to meet defined specifications; 4 Apply fuzzy logic to the design of control systems; 5 Recognise the responsibility of engineers to the community for the safety issues associated with the use of control systems; and 6 Recognise the need to undertake lifelong learning.
+1 Have a deep understanding of discrete state-space design and the implementation of digital controllers 2 Be able to analyse discrete plant models and design digital controllers able to meet defined specifications 3 Have a good understanding of digital filters and be able to design them for attenuating noise; 4 Have a good understanding of fuzzy logic and be able to apply fuzzy logic within mechatronics control systems 5 Understand the responsibility of engineers to the community for the safety issues associated with the use of control systems; 6 Understand the need to undertake lifelong learning.